trivikverma/researchgroup/content/welcome/welcome.md

 For every project we work on, we also strive to have openness in our communication.
 Wherever possible, we share our code and data and aim for open access publishing.
 However, when we work with datasets that belong to other collaborators or are collected from people, we want to first adhere to the strictest of data sharing policies and stay under GDPR guidelines.
 We are in the process of transferring course materials to this website that helps us in developing good practices for open and reproducible science.

 We use various forms of communications channels: Microsoft Teams for individual meetings and group meetings (can be accessed through TU Delft), and Email and Slack for written communication.
-Before the pandemic, we used to often walk into each other's offices, or the regular lab room to discuss new ideas or problems, ask for coffee or lunch, or schedule meetings into the future.
+Before the pandemic, we used to often walk into each other's offices, or the regular research room to discuss new ideas or problems, ask for coffee or lunch, or schedule meetings into the future.
 However, since we all started working from home and found new ways to adapt to this situation, we have been relying on these tools a lot more to stay in contact.

 -----